jeremycherfas/user/pages/03.blog/2019-8-4-1/listen.md

 template: item
 ---

 Episode summary: A couple of years ago I wrote a story for the truth podcast, Radiotopia’s one-of-a-kind audio fiction show.
 Part One ran on the Truth and Part Two ran here.
-Now that there are actual camps I believe this story warrants another listen.
+Now that there are actual camps I believe this story warrants another listen .